All Episodes

 They really believe that there's a utopia out there.

-And for them, Obama getting everything he wants with hardly any opposition, and none of it working.
+And for them, Obama getting everything he wants with hardly any opposition and none of it working.

-My point is there's not a whole lot of excitement on the Democrat side.
+My point is, there's not a whole lot of excitement on the Democrat side.

-And what excitement I think there is or energy they have is is fueled more by hatred for us than love for Hillary or Bernie Sanders or any of that.
+And what excitement I think there is or energy they have is fueled more by hatred for us than love for Hillary or Bernie Sanders or any of that.

-Debate, post-debate poll, show Hillary Really cleaning up a lot of people love her.
+Debate, post-debate poll, show Hillary really cleaning up.

-Come back, Hillary, and so forth, blunt the poll.
+Come back, Hillary, and so forth.

 Yeah, you could do that even if the poll is legit.

-So it's a great question, Ryan.
+That's a great question, Ryan.

 We'll be back and continue after this.

-Here with Debbie Blabbermouth Schultz said on CNN yesterday, she said that Republicans are saying, yeah, let's just kick women out of this country.
+She said that Republicans are saying, yeah, let's just kick women out of this country.

 War on women.